nathanaelmehari/chatapp/README.md

 # chatapp

-Please visit the live page https://newn-d2ee2.web.app/ popular chat group:
+Please visit the live page https://newn-d2ee2.web.app/. popular chat group:
          default,
          myj,
-         kin
+         kin.
-            React on FrontEnd and Firebase on back, deployed on firebase
+            It uses React on FrontEnd and Firebase on back, deployed on firebase